 Even though rented apartments and single-family homes both should have renters insurance, they don’t necessarily face all of the same perils.
 There are certainly claim-warranting situations that occur more frequently in an apartment than another type of rental.
 We’ve detailed some of those below.

-Water or fire damage from another apartment is something that happens in apartment buildings.
+Damage to your belongings caused by neighboring tenants: Water or fire damage from another apartment is something that happens in apartment buildings.
 No matter how careful a tenant might be, they are (on some level) at the mercy of their neighbors who might surround their unit on all sides.
 A bathtub might overflow in the apartment above a policyholder's, leak into their apartment, and ruin their belongings.
 Smoke or flames from a candle in an adjacent apartment might do the same.
 Either circumstance could be grounds for filing a renters insurance claim.
 A renter living in a single-family home might not have to worry about their neighbors as much when it comes to their bathtubs flooding or fire hazards.

-Apartment renters are probably more likely to use loss of use coverage than anyone.
+Higher likelihood of a loss of use claim: Apartment renters are probably more likely to use loss of use coverage than anyone.
 Generally, apartments are adjacent to at least one other unit, making them more susceptible to major problems that could result in them having to temporarily leave their home.
 Again, no matter how careful an apartment renter might be, their unit is at the mercy of whatever happens on the other side of a wall.

 Freestanding homes might have a driveway, a whole yard, or more between them and their nearest neighbor.
 That buffer would insulate a renter from having to file claims for their personal property or loss of use.
 This is especially the case for apartments that share a single common entrance with many other tenants.
 For example, say a fire, flood or some other peril prevents an apartment building's tenants from safely entering or leaving.
 That circumstance could potentially affect a large number of renters and warrant a loss of use claim, even though their individual units remain unaffected.

-The risks associated with home-sharing services, such as Airbnb, are not exclusive to tenants of apartments (there any also many homes listed on home-sharing service websites).
+More frequent use of home-sharing services: The risks associated with home-sharing services, such as Airbnb, are not exclusive to tenants of apartments (there any also many homes listed on home-sharing service websites).
 However, they are more commonly used in urban areas with more travelers.
 The good news is that renters insurance does protect tenants from certain damages related to temporary guests.

 While apartments share most of the same risks with freestanding rental homes, there are some exceptions.
 Here are some examples of potential claims that apartment renters don’t have to worry about making:

-Renting a single-family home might come with some perks, like a swimming pool or a garden.
+Pool and garden liabilities: Renting a single-family home might come with some perks, like a swimming pool or a garden.
 But those perks can also be liabilities.
 For example, if someone rents a home with a private pool, they could be found liable for any damages related to it, whether someone had permission to use it or not.
 Pools are considered an “attractive nuisance” and children might be tempted to use them -- that’s why most local laws require pools to be fenced in.

 When it comes to a garden or landscaping, renters are sometimes responsible for their upkeep and responsible for informing visitors of any potential hazards related to them.
 For example, if there is a hole in the yard where a bush is waiting to be planted, renters are obligated to do their best to inform others of that hazard, otherwise they could be considered negligent.

-Apartment tenants don’t need to worry about a sump pump.
+Sump pumps: Apartment tenants don’t need to worry about a sump pump.
 If you rent a freestanding home with a basement, a sump pump is something you are responsible for maintaining.
 The devices remove excess water from the sump basin of a home to prevent its basement from flooding.
 Most renters insurance policies won’t cover water damage related to this, but tenants should add an endorsement for sewer and drain back up to their policy to protect against these damages.